v3lip/PhishingSpammer/README.md

 ![N|Solid](https://i.imgur.com/E5ltGFC.png)

-PhisingSpammer is an automated bot that spam phising sites just by a few clicks!
+PhisingSpammer is an automated bot that spam phising sites with just a few clicks!

   - Fully customizable name and password lists
   - An easy to use settings generator that makes life and 'spamming' very easy